berneout/normally-open-closed/README.md

 # Normally Open and Normally Closed Licenses

-template for software licenses that permit or prohibit use for specific purposes
+template software licenses that permit or prohibit use for specific purposes

 [Normally Open](./open.md) helps developers to prohibit use for specific purposes, permitting all others.
 Everything not prohibited is permitted.